 Yes.
+Recordings of your heart (ECG) may be taken as well as a chest xray, imaging of your pelvis (MRI/ CT scan) and a blood sample to check that you are not anaemic.
 These tests will ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for your type of disease and stage (position of the cancer).